nmakel/solaredge_meterproxy/README.md

 This tool simulates one or more [WattNode WNC-3Y-400-MB](https://ctlsys.com/product/wattnode-modbus/) revenue meters, functionally similar to the rebranded SE-WNC-3Y-400-MB-K1 and SE-RGMTR-3D-208V-A/SE-RGMTR-3Y-208V-A. The Modbus registers of these simulated meters can then be updated with values from otherwise unsupported kWh meters sourced from a variety of data sources.

 While SolarEdge inverters only use Modbus RTU over RS485 to communicate with meters, this project supports both Modbus RTU when connected directly to an inverter over RS485, *and* Modbus TCP in case a Modbus TCP gateway is connected to the inverter.
-This functionality has been tested using an [ICP-DAS tGW-715](https://www.icpdas.com/en/product/tGW-715) Modbus TCP to RTU/ASCII gateway.
+This functionality has been tested using an [ICP-DAS tGW-715](https://www.icpdas.com/en/product/tGW-715) and [Elfin EE11](http://www.hi-flying.com/elfin-ee10-elfin-ee11) Modbus TCP to RTU/ASCII gateway.

 Supported devices and data sources: